barkerest/onebarker.copycodegenerators/README.md

 * The attributes can be applied multiple times to your class, and each instance will generate overloads taking the type you specified in the attribute.
-* The `[SkipOnCopy]` attribute can be applied to any property or field to have that property or field ignored in all generated code.
+* The `[SkipOnCopy]` attribute can be applied to any property, field, or `Get_` method to have that property, field, or method ignored in all generated code.
  There are instances where this could lead to broken code, so use it wisely.
+* The `[SkipOnCopy]` attribute has no effect on the default value calculations.
 * Review the test cases included with the test project to see many more examples.